jason-shoe/relay-nodejs-sdk/src/api/PUBLISHING.md

 ## Package Contents

-The published packages include:
+The published package includes:

 - **@relay/relay-nodejs-sdk**: Main SDK package
   - `dist/` - Built JavaScript and TypeScript files
   - `README.md` - Package documentation
   - `package.json` - Package metadata

-- **@relay/generate**: Type generation package (if published)
-  - Source files and build artifacts
-  - TypeScript definitions
+**Note**: The `@relay/generate` package is marked as private and is not published to npm.

 Excluded from the package: